 In 2008, he was the first runner- up in a reality TV contest judged by the well-known Pandit Jasraj.
 The contest, which unfolded over nine months, gave the audience a chance to know Nick and his vocal range.
 Soon after, opportunities came knocking.

-It’s evident one of Nick’s parents are his biggest influence and their relationship appears to be one filled with mutual love.
-His parents are his biggest cheerleaders.
+Nick’s parents are his biggest cheerleaders.
+Their relationship appears to be one filled with mutual love.

 During Navratri, Dandiya with Pandya (a second family business), is booked solid.
 Incidentally, Nick’s cover of a well-known song Moti Veerana by Osman Mir and Amit Trivedi is a viral hit.
 It has garnered more than 70,000 views on YouTube and is one of the most requested songs during his live performances.

 “I think the most important thing with music is even though I would love to do it full-time, I am enjoying myself fully doing it part-time, and that, to me is the most important thing,” he says.

 Nick says BMM is a professionally-run concert that continues to give him a platform to showcase his craft to one of the biggest audiences in the GTA.

 This is the last blog post for 2019.
 Toronto Desi Diaries wishes you health and happiness for 2020.

 Details: Don’t put away your party shoes, yet.
 Besharam invites you to the Revival Bar and Event Venue, 783 College St. Toronto with DJ Amita.
 Doors open at 10:30 p.m.
 Contact: For more information visit here.